VedantKh/personal/src/routes/writings/social-media.md

 I finally weaned off everything in September 2024.
 I satisfy my need to scroll through content by reading books on my phone.
 In 2022 I read 3 books, in 2024 I read 35.

-Since my baseline moved from brainrot to books, work doesn't feel as tiring.
-I cannot stress how cool that feels.

 I am also surprised by how little value social media actually added to my life.
 My close friends will always be close, and I hear about others through them.
 I am out of the loop on some culture, but I'm ok not knowing what Skibidi Toilet is.
 My friends just fill me in.

+Since my baseline moved from brainrot to books, work doesn't feel as tiring.
+I cannot stress how cool that feels.
+Learning is easier today than it has ever been, and it continues to get easier.
+At the same time, taking shortcuts (at school, college, work) has also never been easier.
+Just ask Chat.

+Social media usage will play a big role in growing the knowledge gap over the next decade.
+Since the knowledge gap is quite closely linked with the wealth gap, this doesn't bode well.